Alliance Against America Al Qaeda & Iran

 Position: Senior Al Qaeda Operative, Terrorist Operations Planner

-Connection: Under the auspices of the Quds Force, Saad reportedly fled to Iran to escape the U.S.-led invasion of Afghanistan.
+Connection: Under the auspices of the Quds Force, Osama's son Saad reportedly fled to Iran to escape the U.S.-led invasion of Afghanistan.
 In Iran, he assumed a more senior and active role in Al Qaeda, including planning terrorist operations abroad.
-As of 2008, the U.S. government believes Saad may have relocated to Pakistan with the assent of Iran.
+As of 2008, the U.S. government believed Saad might have relocated to Pakistan with the assent of Iran.
 In 2010 Saad bin Laden reportedly traveled from Iran to Pakistan.
 In September 2012, Al Qaeda leader Ayman al-Zawahiri confirmed in a videotape that Saad was killed in a drone strike.

 Position: Chief Financial Officer of Al Qaeda

 Connection: Abdullah, one of Al Qaeda's top operational deputies, reportedly arrived in Iran shortly after the U.S. invasion of Afghanistan under the protection of the IRGC's elite Quds Force.
 In 2015 Abdullah Ahmed Abdullah was reportedly one of the operatives released by Iran in exchange for an Iranian diplomat.
 In the 2015 Country Reports on Terrorism, the State Department describes Abdullah as Al Qaeda’s most experienced operational planner and that he may now be based in Syria.

 Position: Official Al Qaeda Spokesman